Kometa-Team/Kometa/docs/home/guides/assets.md

 ## Asset Naming

 The table below shows the asset folder path structures that will be searched for.
 There are two options for how Plex Meta Manager looks at the files inside your Asset Directories.
 Choose an option with the [`asset_folders` Setting Attribute](../../config/settings.md#image-asset-folders).
+Note that `asset_folders` is a toggle; you can't put some images in folders and some not in a context where it is enabled.

 | Image Type                       | Image Path With Folders<br>`asset_folders: true` | Image Path Without Folder<br>`asset_folders: false` |
 |:---------------------------------|:-------------------------------------------------|:----------------------------------------------------|